timbru31/CustomerProductsSearch/README.md

 - Variant B
   - Use Find -> Find Customer by Product

-- You can use the following syntax to perform searches
+- You can use the following syntax to perform searches (case insensitive)
   - and --> searches for a user with all the provided products
-  - not --> searches for a user withouht the provided product
+  - not --> searches for a user without the provided product
   - you can combine both of them ;)

 Enter the wanted product and hit enter, the window will auto refresh and save the file automatically.